synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-button-group.md

 - Use with syn-dropdown for split-button or menu patterns within groups.
 - Place all related interactive elements inside the button group slot.

-### Common Patterns

-- Use for toolbars with icon buttons and tooltip hints.
-- Use for segmented controls with radio buttons in a group.
-- Use for text formatting controls (bold, italic, underline, etc.).
-- Use for pagination or navigation controls with multiple related actions.
-- Use for filter or view controls with related options.

 ### Visual Consistency

-- Maintain visual consistency: all buttons in a group should have similar styling.
-- Don't mix different button variants within a single button group.
 - Ensure adequate spacing between button groups and other UI elements.
 - Keep the number of buttons in a group manageable (typically 2-5 buttons).